 The bottom line is that I can count on metadata compatibility between Picasa and Lightroom only for jpeg files.

 What do you think about Picasa and the way it handles image metadata?
-Do you have any compatibility issues?Read related articles:
+Do you have any compatibility issues?Start organizing now using detailed, step-by-step instructions and videos: